Nickys0/String.h/README.md

 ## Tests

-To run tests you just need a C compiler to compile the bil.c file
+To run tests you just need a C compiler to compile the nob.c file

 ```bash
 gcc -o tester bil.c
 ```

-This file uses the [nob.h](https://github.com/tsoding/nob.h/) technology to let C to act like scripts.
+This file uses the [nob.h](https://github.com/tsoding/nob.h/) technology to let C act like scripts.
 After compiled you can run it to test all the tests/*.c files